niamhconno/Heiland-et-al-2022/README.md

 "f_validation_db_200527.txt"
 Experimentally validated miRNA-target interactions collated from miRTarbase V7 (Chou et al., 2018) and TarBase V8 (Karagkouni et al., 2018) as specified in the paper.
 Required around lines 150-165 in R code.
-**File is 94MB, and cannot be uploaded to Github.
+**File is 94MB, and has not yet been uploaded to Github.
 Please email niamhmconnolly@rcsi.com to request.**

 "ALL_EPILEPSY_GENES.csv"